Loose: The Concert

 Loose: The Concert is a live album by Canadian singer Nelly Furtado.
 The DVD was recorded at Air Canada Centre in Toronto, Ontario.
 The CD was recorded at the Wamu Theater at Madison Square Garden in New York City and the Paramount Theatre in Oakland, California during the Get Loose Tour.
-The DVD and accompanying CD of the concert were released on November 19, 2007 in the United Kingdom and on December 4 in the United States.
+The DVD and accompanying CD of the concert were released on November 16, 2007.